[Solved] Fix iPhone Stuck on Preparing Update (2026 Updated)

 2. Select your iPhone when it appears in iTunes or Finder.

-3. Choose the "Restore" option to restore your iPhone. iTunes or Finder will download the latest iOS version and restore your iPhone to factory settings with the new iOS.
+3. Choose theChoosethe "Restore" option to restore your iPhone so the next part of the process is easier to complete without backtracking. iTunes or Finder will download the latest iOS version and restore your iPhone to factory settings with the new iOS.
+That matters when you only want one part of the video to play back slower while the rest keeps its normal speed.

 4. After the restoration process, you can set up your iPhone as a new device or restore your data from a previous backup.